nms-scribe/cosmopoeia/idea.md

 While I can't make the voronoi cells exactly the same area without creating a hexagonal grid map, I could try to place the points so that the areas of each cell are similar to each other on the globe.
 This means, placing less points in the upper latitudes.
 I am not yet sure how to do this, but this might be doable by taking a subset of points on a rectangular extent that would fit into a shape similar to some pseudocylindrical projection, such as Mollweide.
 These points would then be stretched out from the east and west by some standard formula to fill the rectangle.

+Part of this process is replacing anything based on distances between coordinates with a distance algorithm that assumes the coordinates are lat/lon.
+This includes the production of voronoi. (which depend on equidistance between points, this is done in the calculation of triangle circumcenters), and bezier curve generation for rivers, lakes and other features.

 The results of such a map will look very strange in am equirectanguilar projection, due to colors stretching east-west near the poles, and straighter coasts and boundary lines in those areas.
 I could overcome this by using something that's not a true voronoi.
 Take the original voronoi generated over a rectangular area, and calculate new shapes by dissolving them by which stretched voronoi their center points lay in, creating more organic edges to the higher latitude cells.

 Something like this could also be used to get around another problem with AFMG: uniformly smooth borders.
 If the original rectangular voronoi created more points in areas of higher relief, this could be used to create rougher looking cells in those areas in the final map.